 12. Update your calendar regularly.

 An easy way to have a better Airbnb SEO and get favored by the Airbnb algorithm is to keep your calendar up to date.
-The Airbnb algorithm is constantly looking for hosts who update their calendar every day and placing these hosts higher on the search results.
+The Airbnb algorithm is constantly looking for hosts who update their calendars every day and placing these hosts higher on the search results.

 A nice way to get started with your calendar updates is to have your summer/winter season calendar ready.
 This is some quite compelling evidence from the various Facebook groups and posts I’ve read to suggest that simply logging in to Airbnb once a day will boost your rankings.